 In the event of an emergency removal, the Principal or designee shall make immediate and reasonable efforts to orally notify the student and the student's parent/guardian of the emergency removal and the reason(s) therefor.
-The Principal or designee shall provide written notice to the student and parent/guardian as provided above, and provide the student an opportunity for a disciplinary hearing with the Principal as provided above, and the parent/guardian an opportunity to attend the hearing, before the expiration of the two (2) school days, unless an extension of time for hearing is otherwise agreed to by the Principal, student, and parent/guardian.
+The Principal or designee shall provide written notice to the student and parent/guardian as provided above, and provide the student an opportunity for a disciplinary hearing with the Principal or designee as provided above, and the parent/guardian an opportunity to attend that hearing, before the expiration of the two (2) school days following the student's initial removal, unless an extension of time for said hearing is otherwise agreed to by the Principal, the student, and a parent/guardian.